Iraq War: Political developments

-More than half of the members of Iraq's parliament rejected the continuing occupation of their country for the first time.
+Over half of the members of Iraq's parliament rejected the continuing occupation of their country for the first time.
 144 of the 275 lawmakers signed onto a legislative petition that would require the Iraqi government to seek approval from Parliament before it requests an extension of the UN mandate for foreign forces to be in Iraq, which expires at the end of 2008.
 It also calls for a timetable for troop withdrawal and a freeze on the size of foreign forces.
 The UN Security Council mandate for US‑led forces in Iraq will terminate "if requested by the government of Iraq."
 59% of those polled in the US support a timetable for withdrawal.

-In mid-2007, the Coalition began a controversial program to recruit Iraqi Sunnis (often former insurgents) for the formation of "Guardian" militias.
+In mid-2007, the coalition began a controversial program to recruit Iraqi Sunnis (often former insurgents) for the formation of "Guardian" militias.
 These Guardian militias are intended to support and secure various Sunni neighborhoods against the Islamists.

 Tensions with Iran

 In 2007, tensions increased greatly between Iran and Iraqi Kurdistan due to the latter's giving sanctuary to the militant Kurdish secessionist group Party for a Free Life in Kurdistan (PEJAK).
 According to reports, Iran had been shelling PEJAK positions in Iraqi Kurdistan since 16 August.
-These tensions further increased with an alleged border incursion on 23 August by Iranian troops who attacked several Kurdish villages killing an unknown number of civilians and militants.
+These tensions further increased with a border incursion on 23 August by Iranian troops who attacked several Kurdish villages killing an unknown number of civilians and militants.

 Coalition forces also began to target alleged Iranian Quds force operatives in Iraq, either arresting or killing suspected members.
 The Bush administration and coalition leaders began to publicly state that Iran was supplying weapons, particularly EFP devices, to Iraqi insurgents and militias although to date have failed to provide any proof for these allegations.
-Further sanctions on Iranian organizations were also announced by the Bush administration in the autumn of 2007.
+Further sanctions on Iranian organizations were also announced by the Bush administration in autumn 2007.
 On 21 November 2007, Lieutenant General James Dubik, who is in charge of training Iraqi security forces, praised Iran for its "contribution to the reduction of violence" in Iraq by upholding its pledge to stop the flow of weapons, explosives, and training of extremists in Iraq.